-The Chief Executive Officer (CEO) and Chief Financial Officer (CFO) have furnished certificate to the Board as contemplated in Clause 49 of the Listing Agreement and same is reviewed by the Audit Committee and was placed before the Board of Directors of the Company.
+The Chief Executive Officer (CEO) and Chief Financial Officer (CFO) have furnished certificate on quarterly/ annual basis and same is reviewed by the Audit Committee and was placed before the Board of Directors of the Company in terms of Regulation 17(8) and Regulation 33(2)(a) of the SEBI Listing Regulations.

-6. Secretarial Audit for Financial Year 2014-15
+6. Secretarial Audit for Financial Year 2015-16

-Shri P.V.Subramanian, Practicing Company Secretary, Kolkata, was appointed as a Secretarial Auditor to conduct Secretarial Audit of the Company for the financial year ended March 31, 2015, as per the provisions of Companies Act, 2013.
-The Secretarial Audit Report addressed to the Board of Directors of the Company forms part of this Annual Report.
+Shri P V Subramanian, ACS, Practicing Company Secretary, Kolkata, was appointed as a Secretarial Auditor to conduct Secretarial Audit of the Company for the financial year ended March 31, 2016, as per the provisions of Section 204 of the Companies Act, 2013 and the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+The Secretarial Audit Report addressed to the Members of the Company forms part of this Annual Report.